websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## How's this work?

-**Mail Rep** is a one-time service that complements your existing email senders, auditing and optimizing your deliverability settings.
-It consists of just a few steps:
+**Mail Rep** is a one-time service that complements your existing email senders.
+We'll take a look at your senders, install some analytics, and recommend DNS changes to boost your deliverability.
+Here's the whole process:

 1. When you buy the service, you'll tell me everything you know about your email senders.
 Transactional, newsletters, marketing email, etc. Don't worry if you miss some, we'll refine the list over time.